-Small Grants for up to £5k are available to projects, lasting up to 6 months, that will directly benefit patients of NHS Lothian, whether in hospital wards and departments or in community health services.
-In exceptional circumstances, grants of up to £5k may be available.
+Small Grants for up to £5,000 are available to projects, lasting up to 6 months, that will directly benefit patients of NHS Lothian, whether in hospital wards and departments or in community health services.

-Although attending training courses can lead to patient benefits in the longer term, unless training is related to a specific project idea in general we cannot fund specific training courses through the Small Grants programme.
+For training courses, unless the training is related to a specific project idea we cannot fund specific training courses through the Small Grants programme.
 Funding for training should be secured through other funding streams such as core training budgets or the NHS Lothian run Elsie Inglis awards scheme.

 Submissions are accepted up to 23:59 on each date above.

-All applicants must have read and be willing to agree to the Terms and Conditions
+All applicants must have read and agree to our grant related Terms and Conditions

 Applications which are incomplete or which do not provide a cost breakdown cannot be assessed for funding.